Who we are

 How long we retain your data

 If you leave a comment or give us feedback, the content and its metadata are retained indefinitely.
 This is so we can respond to you if necessary.

 We no longer allow registration on the site – and we have deleted all records of those users that previously registered on our website.
 All users could see, edit, or delete their personal information at any time (except they cannot change their username).
-Website administrators can also see and edit that information.
+Website administrators could also see and edit that information.